suratsavadee-wiw/Test/README.md

 ## **Speech Recognition Model**

-Model Used:
+Model Used :

-biodatlab/whisper-th-large-v2 (Large model for better accuracy)
+biodatlab/whisper-th-large-v2

-Process:
+Process :

 1. Convert audio to text using Whisper.